††††† RELATES TO: KRS 312.019(9)(g), 312.021, 312.991

 ††††† (b) If payment had not yet been made by the consumer for an unadvertised service, the consumerís account shall not be billed for that service.

 ††††† (3)(a) In order to be effective, the notice of rescission shall be given by the consumer to the chiropractor within seventy-two (72) hours of the completion of the advertised free or discounted service or agreement to submit to a series or course of treatments.

 ††††† 2.
 Express the intention of the consumer to rescind his or her obligation.

-††††† (c) If notice of rescission is given by mail, it shall be effective when it:
+††††† (c) If notice of rescission is given by mail, it shall be effective if it:

 ††††† 1.
 Is properly addressed;

 ††††† 3.
 Is postmarked.

 ††††† Section 3.
 (1) A written advertisement may be sent or delivered to an individual addressee only if: